Personnel Today Awards 2017: Award for Managing Change

 Countrywide is an integrated property services group which has grown through mergers and acquisitions.
 To improve customer experience the business introduced a transformation programme (Building our Future) focusing on “bringing people and property together”.

-The programme worked across 70-plus brands with differing cultures and numerous strategies and structures, creating a centralised people team with specific expertise in talent and leadership, reward and recognition and communication and engagement.
+The programme worked across 70-plus brands with differing cultures, strategies and structures, creating a centralised people team with specific expertise in talent and leadership, reward and recognition and communication and engagement.

 Employees became agents of change to help embed the message, and company’s first intranet was launched, Our Place.
-A High Five Awards employee recognition programme was introduced and also a colleague engagement survey which achieved an 82% participation rate.
+A High Five Awards employee recognition programme was introduced and also a colleague engagement survey, which achieved an 82% participation rate.

 A new careers website brought recruitment in house with a Countrywide shop window created to manage LinkedIn, Facebook and Glassdoor.
 A new employee handbook introduced consistent policies and streamlined contracts.
 Meanwhile, 14 payroll systems and multiple HR systems were migrated to one platform.